 984 Rt.
 9 South | Parlin, NJ 08859

 We accept Medicare and G.H.I.
-If you have No insurance or High deductibles we will offer a reduced fee schedule.
+We C.A.N.N.O.T ! * !
+N. O. T. (not) accept Fidelis, Medicaid, humana Aetna.
+But we will offer a reduced fee schedule.
 We believe our fees are affordable to EveryOne.
-We will never bill you for anything you don't agree to pay in advance.
+We will never bill you for anything you don't agree to $ pay $ in advance.

-We will N. O. T. (not) accept Fidelis, Aetna, or most other insurance but we will file claims for you to get reimbursed.
+We will N. O. T. (not) accept Fidelis, Medicaid, humana or many other insurance but we will file claims for you to get reimbursed.
 Call your insurance to see if you are covered before calling us.
 Our Average visit is $50.

 Heel pain, Ingrown toe nails, sprains fractures, infections, warts growths, splinters, redness, swelling, pain , orthotics, diabetic foot care House calls, Nail trimming and callus removal